GabrielRusisca/Automate-The-Boring-Stuff-With-Python/README.md

-# Automating-Boring-Stuff-With-Python
+# Automate The Boring Stuff With Python
-Códigos criados durante a leitura do livro 'Automating Boring Stuff With Python'
+##Códigos criados durante a leitura do livro 'Automate The Boring Stuff With Python' de __Al Sweigart__.

+Lista de Códigos:

+- Collatz